ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 As only one AAD Connect instance can be actively synchronising at a time high availability is not possible.
 A warm standby can be configured using a second AAD Connect server in Staging mode.

-Figure 2 illustrates the user identity synchronisation between the Agency’s on-premises AD to Azure AD.
+Figure 2 illustrates the user identity synchronisation between the Agency's on-premises AD to Azure AD.

 ![Figure 2 AD Connect Identity Synchronisation](/assets/images/platform-ad-connect-id-sync.png)